 3. Liberty Counsel supports and defends archaic laws criminalizing homosexuality with harsh punishments around the world, and has condemned President Obama and the U.S. government for speaking out against such laws, saying, “America should not be trying to make that country act in an immoral way.”

 4. Liberty Counsel says that judges and magistrates in marriage equality states who go rogue and refuse to marry same-sex couples are basically like Dr. Martin Luther King, Jr., and Rosa Parks.
-Telling two people in love they can’t get married = advancing core civil rights like voting protections and equal treatment under the law.
+Telling two people in love they can’t get married is the same as advancing core civil rights like voting protections and equal treatment under the law.

 5. Even better -- Liberty Counsel compared marriage equality to slavery and forced sterilization.
 Enter Mat Staver: “It’s shameful for the Supreme Court for what they have done to marriage as it has been shameful in the history of the court with regards to the Dred Scott decision or the Buck v.
 Bell decision, where they said that the state of Virginia can forcibly sterilize her because of this eugenics idea that they want to eliminate the undesirables of the world.
 That was the shameful day that we ultimately look back with shame upon and I think this is going to be one of those same kind of situations.”